opsresearch/cl-marklogic/subsystem/ml-optimizer/README.md

 # ml-optimizer
-Application for optimizing MarkLogic Server clusters.
+Application for optimizing MarkLogic clusters.

+Tested with MarkLogic 8.
-Tested with SBCL and ABCL.
+Tested with SBCL.